-7.37.
-Requirements for commissioning reports34 are established in paras 8.21-8.23 of SSR-4 [1].

-7.38.
-A commissioning report should be prepared for each stage of commissioning of a reprocessing facility.
-The objective of a commissioning report is to provide a comprehensive record of the completion of the current commissioning stage and to provide evidence of both the facility's and the operating organization's readiness to proceed safely to the next commissioning stage.

-7.39.
-A commissioning report is required to describe the commissioning tests that were performed to demonstrate the facility's compliance with the design, the design intent and the safety assessment, and should summarize any necessary corrective actions (see para.
+- 7.38.
+Requirements for commissioning reports are established in paras 8.21-8.23 of SSR-4 [1]. - 7.39.
+A commissioning report should be prepared for each stage of the commissioning of a reprocessing facility.
+The objective of a commissioning report is to provide a comprehensive record of the completion of the current commissioning stage and to provide evidence of both the facility's and the operating organization's readiness to proceed safely to the next commissioning stage. - 7.40.
+A commissioning report is required to describe the commissioning tests that were performed to demonstrate the facility's compliance with the design, the design intent and the safety assessment, and it should summarize any necessary corrective actions (see para.
 8.21 of SSR-4 [1]).
-Such corrective actions include making changes to the safety case, adding or changing safety features and work practices.
-All such changes should be treated as modifications (see paras 8.45-8.54).
-If commissioning tests are brought forward or put back from other commissioning stages, this should also be described and justified in the commissioning report for each individual stage.
+Such corrective actions include making changes to the safety case, and adding or changing safety features and work practices.
+All such changes should be treated as modifications (see paras-8.4544-8.5452 of this Safety